 The Warehouse District, with its museums, art galleries, and entertainment, is much as it ever was--less bohemian than the Quarter, not as decorous as Uptown, and always a lot of fun.
 New places are opening, and old places are thriving.
 The convention business is flourishing, and those in the industry have been more than up to it--according to conventioneers polled, they have excelled at providing any and all services necessary to conduct business and offer fun along the way.

-Are Restaurants, Hotels and Other Tourist Needs Available in Post-Katrina New Orleans?
+Restaurants, Hotels, and Shops in Post-Katrina New Orleans

 You may still see a few shuttered storefronts in some areas of town.
 It's true--small businesses suffered after the hurricane due to insurance issues, personnel problems, and other financial concerns.
 While many smaller businesses have struggled, lots more are blooming.
 A number of new stores have opened on Magazine Street, to join your old favorites, making it the most successful retail area in town.
 You can still buy your high-end antiques and stylish clothing in the Quarter as well.
 The port has been reopened for a long time, and cruise ships regularly sail from the river near Woldenberg Park.